Frequently Asked Questions

 - As part of the Advanced Reactor Demonstration Program proposal that was approved by DOE in 2021, we will be investing, along with the federal government, more than $200 million in a domestic fuel fabrication facility to produce the fuel rods that will power our reactor.

 - We will also be buying hundreds of millions of dollars worth of HALEU, and are working to use that contract to spur investment into domestic enrichment and deconversion capabilities.

 All of those financial commitments were made before Russia invaded Ukraine, but the invasion has reiterated the need to expedite the development of domestic HALEU enrichment capabilities.
-Congress recently appropriated $45 million for a federal fuel availability program, and the Inflation Reduction Act includes $700M related to supporting the availability of HALEU nuclear fuel for research, development and demonstration.
+Congress has appropriated $145 million for a federal fuel availability program, and the Inflation Reduction Act includes $700M related to supporting the availability of HALEU nuclear fuel for research, development and demonstration.
 This auspicious step will greatly advance the U.S. capacity to make HALEU available for the two ARDP demonstration projects and commercial plants to follow.